Problems with Chronic Wounds

 The Power Of Six

-The patented six-step BioREtain® process is gentle, minimally invasive, and preserves the natural integrity of the amniotic tissue/ components critical to the inherent wound healing process.
+The patented six-step BioREtain® process is gentle, minimally invasive, preserves the natural integrity of amniotic tissue, and optimizes retention of growth factors and cytokines found in native tissue.

 Minimally invasive